joshcc3/stg-push-enter/README.md

 The stack pointer starts of at the byte just after the highest point in the stack.

+In order to perform the 'Update' continuation we cannot just pass around pointers to the heap object.
+This is because when attempting to update a heap object you'll have to go through all the bindings maps (that map a bound variable to the heap object  - represented as maps from int -> ptr)) and update the reference to the heap object in them.
+One alternative is to maintain a pointer table and pass around pointers into the pointer table and update entries in the pointer table when updating through an Update continuation.
+Or you could maintain a global bindings map - then the key of the map would have to be globally unique and you would pass around the keys to the object.
+This is basically the same as the pointer table approach with some added overhead.
+My decision was to maintain a pointer table and have the local global bindings point to the pointer table.
+One tricky question is how to maintain the pointer table.. evidently its append only and only the garbage collector can really "compact it".

 # Notes about C
 `malloc` is contained in `stdlib.h`.

 ## Lessons
 Especially for arithmetic functions don't forget to assert the domain of functions as well as the range. (e.g. % division by 0)